Rjdp24/Com-Based-Voting-System/README.md

 ## Support

-For any kind of assistance or to setup this project in your system, reach out to me at [LinkedIn](https://www.linkedin.com/in/rjdp24/), [Instagram](https://www.linkedin.com/in/rjdp24/) or [Facebook](https://www.facebook.com/rajdeep.aich.73).
+For any kind of assistance or to set up this project in your system, reach out to me at [LinkedIn](https://www.linkedin.com/in/rjdp24/), [Instagram](https://www.linkedin.com/in/rjdp24/) or [Facebook](https://www.facebook.com/rajdeep.aich.73).
 I will try my best to connect with you as soon as possible.

-**Note:** Setup and installation guide will be updated very soon!
+**Note:** Setup and installation guide will be updated soon!